KnIfER/PolymPic/readme.md

 The first Alpha version has been released.
 Check that and all feedbacks are welcomed.

 ### How to Build:
-This is a complex project which consists of multiple gradle sub-modules.
-It's not recommended to compile by yourself.
+This is a 'complex' project which consists of multiple gradle sub-modules.
 You need to download them manually from the following separate repos:
 1. https://github.com/KnIfER/AppPreference
 2. https://github.com/KnIfER/AweDesigner
 3. https://github.com/KnIfER/AwtRecyclerView